VeganPorkChop/ThreadedItemsTransferSystem/README.md

 * The Acrylic Cracks
 If this happens, just replace it.
 There are many redundant screws on the design, so even if one slot falls off or breaks it [should be ok.](#Docs)
 * Its Connection Breaks
+This is about the servo cap and servo connections with the hexagon.
+In this scenario, reprint the cap.
+We used the 4-way servo heads, and tiny bolts to secure the servo head to the servo cap.

 # HOW TO FIX?
 ## Docs